 About the New WordPress maintenance support plans.org Front Page

 Come for the software; stay for the community is WordPress maintenance support plans community’s long time tagline and remains at the heart of the project.
 It resonates because so many of us chose WordPress maintenance support plans as our CMS and then we fell in love with the community.
-We want more people to take this journey and it starts with getting more people to adopt WordPress maintenance support plans
+We want more people to take this journey and it starts with getting more people to adopt WordPress maintenance support plans.

 That is why the WordPress maintenance support plans Association updated the WordPress maintenance support plans.org front page.
 Today, it is oriented to serve the various types of decision makers and influencers who are considering WordPress maintenance support plans for their organization – and who will hopefully be our new community members.
 You may have heard about this project in our public board updates, Supporting Partner updates, or other channels.
 If not, this post should provide ample insight.